Don't Just Get Away, Grow Together at a Don Lee Family Retreat!

 Once everyone arrives Friday evening, the gate will remain closed and will open for employees only.
 We ask retreat guests to remain on camp property during their time on retreat.
 No outside guests will be allowed on to the property for the protection of our camp community.

 We welcome you with Christian hospitality and are happy to have your presence here.
 Please understand we will desire to maintain social distance and wear face coverings when needed to maintain our health.

 We do not have the virus at Don Lee and we’d like to keep it that way!
 Thank you for your understanding and consideration.

-Rate is based on 2 nights lodging and 4 meals (3 on Saturday and breakfast on Sunday). $140 per adult and $75 per child 12 and under.
+Rate is based on 2 nights lodging and 4 meals (3 on Saturday and breakfast on Sunday).
+Average rate for 2 night lodging and 4 meals is between $108.50 and $187.00 per person based on lodging options.
 Please call us for pricing additional days and meal options.